DIDSR/DomId/README.md

 ```
 poetry run python main_out.py --te_d 0 --tr_d 0 1 2 --task=her2 --epos=20 --aname=vade --zd_dim=20 --d_dim=3 --apath=domid/algos/builder_vade.py --L=5 --pre_tr=9 --bs 2 --lr 0.00005 --split 0.8 --prior Gaus --model cnn --inject_var "class" --dim_inject_y 3 --dpath "../HER2/combined_train/"
 ```
+### SDCN + batching
+SDCN is a deep neural network model that combines GCN and AE architectures for the purpose of unsupervised clustering[5].

+However, original SDCN model faces significant scalability challenges that hinder its deployment in digital pathology, particularly when dealing with whole-slide digital pathology images (WSI), which are typically of gigapixel size or larger.
+This limitation arises from SDCN need for constructing a graph on the entire dataset and the imperative to process all data in a single batch during training.
+To overcome this issue, we propose batching strategy to the SDCN training process and introduce a novel batching approach tailored specifically for WSI data.

 ### Simultaneous unsupervised clustering and supervised classification
 #### M2YD model